thunderblue1/Homework/Activities/Activity7/README.md

 ![OK Button](./Diagrams/Part7OKButton.jpg)

     This shows that the album information is correctly displayed when the card OK button is clicked on.
+    It also shows that the album year was successfully updated.

 ---